theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 * Women's gambling

-## Chapter 1 ~ page 1 ~ 1%This is not a book about the origins of inequality.
+## Chapter 1 ~ page 1 ~ 1% ~ This is not a book about the origins of inequality.

 This is not a book about the origins of inequality

-This is the right time for metamorphosis, of fundamental principles and symbols.
+>This is the right time for metamorphosis, of fundamental principles and symbols.
 Jung

 Most of history is lost.
 Little consequence for most people..

 The world seems to be in a mess; was it always like this?

-Theological question: Are we innately good or are we innately evil
+Theological question: Are we innately good or are we innately evil?

 Actually nonsensical question.
 We don't ask animals if they are good.